Home

 • Florian Dombois, Marlene Wenger: Wind Tunnel Deck

-Florian Dombois, Christoph Oeschger: Movements of Air
+Florian Dombois, Christoph Oeschger: Movements of Air, The Photographs from Étienne-Jules Marey’s Wind Tunnels

 Based on the breathtaking photographs taken by Étienne-Jules Marey between 1899 and 1901 in a wind tunnel he developed, two essays by Georges Didi-Huberman and Laurent Mannoni reflect on their technical and art historical significance.
 In their epilogue, the two artists Florian Dombois and Christoph Oeschger follow the "graphic" vortices of the last 120 years from the perspective of image-making in the form of a collage of historical and contemporary material, which they interweave with their own image production.

-Published by diaphanes, Berlin/Zurich (2023).
+Published by diaphanes, Berlin/Zürich, 2023

 ISBN 978-3-0358-0512-3